 - Chemical vapor deposition (CVD).
 It is the use of thermally induced chemical reactions at the surface of a heated substrate with reagents supplied in gaseous form.

-- Plasma enhanced CVD (PECVD).
-This method is the form of CVD with the use of plasma deposition to provide energy for the reaction enabling it to be conducted at a lower temperature.
+- Plasma-enhanced CVD (PECVD).
+This method is the form of CVD using plasma deposition to provide energy for the reaction, enabling it to be conducted at a lower temperature.

 - Physical vapor deposition (PVD).
-It is the use of a metal vapor that can be deposited on electrically conductive materials in a vacuum chamber.
+It uses a metal vapor that can be deposited on electrically conductive materials in a vacuum chamber.

 Summary